 Ontario's 12-point plan on harmful algae blooms

 Ontario is concerned about the effects of harmful algae blooms in our water.
-Ontario has a 12-point plan outlining how we are working with our many partners, to fight algae blooms in the Great Lakes and other lakes and rivers.
+This 12-point plan outlines how we are working with our many partners to fight algae blooms in the Great Lakes and other lakes and rivers.

 Health Canada and the Federal-Provincial-Territorial Committee on Drinking Water are updating advice for parents of young infants when it comes to using tap water to prepare infant formula during harmful algae blooms.